MIxS-MInAS/extension-ancient/docs/Investigation.md

 # Subset: Investigation

+_MIxS terms related to the overall investigation, study, or project associated with the sample or specimen._

 URI: [Investigation](Investigation.md)

 ## Identifier and Mapping Information